 And then edit and condense some more.

 Keep polishing, fine tuning, dialing it in.
-Make you pitch, your story, your songs and your set list better.
-Always be working to make them stronger, more compelling and undeniable.
+Make your pitch, your story, your songs and your set list better.
+Always be working to make them stronger, more compelling, and undeniable.

 Want Even More?